UntitledModGame/umg-mods/lootplot.s0/_planning/A25/A25_sprint.md

 Add curses to DAILY-RUN

+Difficulty Unlocks:
+After 2 wins, medium is unlocked for ALL balls.
+After 4 wins, hard is unlocked for ALL balls.

 ## =============================
 ## TODO:
 ## =============================

-OTHER BALLS:
-Every advanced starter-item should come with extra stone-hand curses.

-Difficulty Unlocks:
-when you win on easy, medium should be unlocked for ALL balls. when you win on medium, hard should be unlocked for ALL balls.
+- Make it so starting-items are unlocked FASTER.
+(after defeating S-ball, ALL starter-items should be unlocked.)
+(Players dont wanna grind, man.)